Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 * All the activation functions are RELUs.
 * The used optimizer is Adam
-* After a couple of tries, i decided to settle 2 Epochs, with a final accuracy for the model of:
+* After a couple of tries, I decided to settle 2 Epochs, with a final accuracy for the model of 98.13%.
+The total training time was about 40 minutes on a cloud-hosted GPU.

 ## Autonomous Driving Results